activityworkshop/Murmeli/README.md

 * Mongod appears to create several hundred megabytes of pre-allocated space under /var/lib/mongodb/journal which can raise issues on platforms with limited space (eg a pi).
 * In the startup wizard, it would be nice to be able to select the executable paths with a file dialog.
 * The punch-card now has added punch.

+Given the problems which are being caused by the use of Mongo as a database, it will perhaps be necessary to replace this with a different, simpler solution.
+This may not provide all the power of Mongo's functionality (in particular its search), but it would avoid may of the authentication issues, service starting/stopping issues, cross-platform incompatibilities and resource usage.